 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset (or cash-generating unit).

-Impairment losses are recognized under 'Impairment Losses' in the consolidated statement of income.
+Impairment losses are recognized under 'Provision for credit and impairment losses' in the consolidated statement of income.

 The following criteria are also applied in assessing impairment of specific assets: